kettanaito/naming-cheatsheet/README.md

   * [prev/next](#prevnext)

 ## Guidelines
 * Pick **one** naming convention and follow it.
 Whether it is `likeThis`, or `like_this`, or anyhow else, it does not matter.
-What matters is consistency in your work.
+What matters is consistency in your code.

 ```js
 /* Bad */